juanmirod/juanmirod.github.io/_fiction/2025-11-26-real-democracy.markdown

 The game went viral in three weeks.

-_Democratic Futures_ wasn't preachy.
-It didn't lecture.
-It just let you play through scenarios under different systems and drew no conclusions—you drew them yourself.
+_Democratic Futures_ let you play through scenarios under different systems and come to conclusions yourself.
 And what people concluded was that the current system was frustrating as hell while the reformed version felt... fair.

 Aya watched the metrics obsessively.
 Downloads, playtime, completion rates, sentiment analysis of player discussions.
 All trending positive.

 But the backlash was building too.

 "Protect Simple Democracy" rallies were sprouting in major cities.
-The messaging was smart: "Don't let algorithms replace your voice!"
+The messaging was simple and effective: "Don't let algorithms replace your voice!"
 "Every citizen equal—no weighted votes!"
 "Keep democracy human!"

 Teresa Okafor was their most prominent speaker.
 Factory worker, union organizer, powerful orator.
 Aya had watched her speeches.
 They were good.
 Really good.